Ridge and Lasso in R: How Penalised Regression Shrinks Coefficients and Selects Variables

 ex_en_zeros <- sum(coef(ex_en, s = 0.5) == 0) ex_en_zeros #> [1] 2

-Explanation: At alpha = 0.5 the L1 term still creates zeros but the L2 component softens the corners of the diamond, so fewer coefficients get pushed all the way to zero than under pure Lasso.
+Explanation: At alpha = 0.5 the L1 term still creates zeros, but the L2 component softens the corners of the diamond.
+Fewer coefficients are pushed all the way to zero than under pure Lasso.

 How do you fit Ridge regression with glmnet?

-The glmnet() API has two rules worth burning into memory.
-First, it does not take a formula: pass a numeric matrix x and a numeric vector y.
-Second, it fits the full path of lambda values in one call, so one glmnet() object contains 100 models, not just one.
+The glmnet() API has two rules worth committing to memory.
+First, it does not accept a formula: you pass a numeric matrix x and a numeric vector y.
+Second, it fits the full path of lambda values in a single call, so one fitted object contains roughly 100 different models, not just one.

 The standard penalised-regression pipeline in R.